Tamil mythology: Meenakshi

-Once Indra killed a asura, even though the asura did not harm anyone.
+Once Indra killed an asura, even though the asura did not harm anyone.
 This act brought a curse upon Indra that forced him to continue wandering until he was walking around looking for a way where no one would tell him which way to go will redeem him from his sin.
 After much wandering, Indra was freed from his suffering through the power of a Shivalingam in a forest, and so he built a small temple at that site.

 It so happened that at that time in South India there was a Pandyan king called Malayadhwaja Pandiyan ruling a small city by the name Manavur, which was quite near to this Shivalinga.
 He was the son of Kulashekara Pandyan.
 He learned about the Shivalinga and decided to build a huge temple for Shiva in the forest Kadambavanam (vanam means forest).
 He also developed the region into a fine princely state called Madurai.

 The king was childless and sought an heir for the kingdom.
 Shiva granted him his prayers through an Ayonija child (one born not from the womb).
 This child was three years old and actually the incarnation of goddess Parvati the consort of Shiva.
 She was born with fish-shaped eyes.
 It was said that the extra breast would disappear when she met her future husband.
 She was named Mīnakshi, (meaning fish eyed) from the words mīn (meaning fish) and akṣi (meaning eyes).
 Mīnakshi also means "the one who has eyes like that of a fish".
 Fishes are said to feed their younger ones with their eyes, similarly goddess looks after her devotees.
 Just by her sight our miseries disappear.